-[Mar.
-18, 2019–With the PGA Tour 2019 Valspar Championship rolling into Palm Harbor, Florida this weekend, thought I’d roll out this piece which ran a year ago.]
+[Apr.
+28, 2021–With the PGA Tour Valspar Championship rolling into Palm Harbor, Florida this weekend, thought I’d roll out this piece which first ran in 2018.]

 I learned all I needed to know about the Innisbrook Resort in Palm Harbor, Florida, a half hour after I arrived, having quickly headed for the huge Loch Ness Monster pool, taken a few quick runs down two water slides and then installing myself in a hot tub large enough to hold a Rotary meeting.

 There was a gathering of sorts going on, a group of about 20 Chicagoans soaking away the day’s golf rounds with a few beers in hand.
 Mostly electricians and contractors, the group had been coming to Innisbrook every year for 22 straight years.
 On one of the many shuttles that eliminate the need to drive around the 900-acre property I met two other golfers who had made Innisbrook an annual vacation for seven straight years.
 They didn’t sound like they were from Chicago.